Salmankotakuth/Django_study/README.md

 python -m pip install Django
 ```
 [`Reference Link`](https://docs.djangoproject.com/en/5.0/topics/install/#installing-official-release)

 **2. Verify Django Installation**
 ```
 python -m django --version
 ```
 If Django is installed, you should see the version of your installation.
-If it isn’t, you’ll get an error telling “No module named django”.
+If it isn’t, you’ll get an error telling “No module named Django”.

 **3. Creating a project**
 ```
 django-admin startproject myProject